deboralawall/GAMEJAMLARVA/README.md

-Jogo desenvolvido para a GameJam do LARVA.
+Jogo desenvolvido para a GameJam do LARVA-NAVI.

-Premiações;

-1)Mulheres no controle - melhor time feminino

-2)Voto popular